How Air Traffic Control Systems Work

 It takes a certain skill level and several requirements to become an air traffic controller.
 Although this is a great job, it is not meant for everyone.
 However, there are other aviation jobs similar to air traffic controllers that may better suit you if you are interested in a career in aviation.

 An aircraft dispatcher is one of the other great professions to look into.
 Being an aircraft dispatcher requires patience and training.
 The excellent professors at Sheffield School of Aeronautics teach aircraft dispatcher courses for those interested in a career with airlines.
-Contact our aviation crew at the Sheffield School of Aeronautics if you have questions about the programs and certifications we offer and get started on your air traffic controller education!
+Contact our aviation crew at the Sheffield School of Aeronautics if you have questions about the programs and certifications we offer and to discover more about what makes us a top aircraft dispatcher school.

 Federal Aviation Administration – Fact Sheet – Co-Located TRACONS (Terminal Radar Approach Control)